(203) 809-9490 - Send a Message on Homepage - Online Appointments on Homepage

 A provisional patent application allows the applicant to claim a priority date to what is described in the provisional patent application.
 The priority date means – the date on which a certain invention was disclosed – and that disclosure can be used as evidence that the inventor has patent rights over another to that disclosed invention.
-The US patent system is based on a “first to file” system – or in other words, whoever has the earliest priority date to an invention will have rights to the patent (with other qualifiers – some explained here – is my idea patentable?).
+The US patent system is based on a “first to file” system – or in other words, whoever has the earliest priority date to an invention will have rights to the patent.

 After a provisional patent application is submitted the applicant has 12 months to submit a nonprovisional patent application related to what was disclosed in the provisional patent application – otherwise future patent rights for what was disclosed in the provisional patent application will be lost.